What is a Reconstituted Family? Navigating the Complexities of Blended Families

 - Grandparent-headed stepfamily: Grandparents take on a parenting role within a stepfamily structure, often due to the circumstances of the parents.

-These variations highlight the diversity within reconstituted families and emphasize the need for individualized approaches to understanding and supporting them.
+These variations highlight the diversity within reconstituted families and make clear the need for individualized approaches to understanding and supporting them.
 The dynamics and challenges will differ significantly depending on the specific configuration.

 The Unique Challenges of Reconstituted Families